mouseandthebillionaire/RAGE/relatedWork.md

 _"Aesthetics: When we want to find out more about the intrinsic expressions of computational technology as material for design, we sometimes have to disregard functionality"_ (6.4)

+### Hallnäs and Redström.
+“Slow Technology - Designing For Reflection,” 2001

+A companion paper to the Expressions paper above, this gives further examples (some external) of what "slow technology" may look like.
+Their reference of other phrases is useful ("calm technology" and "ambient media") and I have looked at papers touching on these throughout the comps time.
+Their idea of slow technology is dealing primarily with ubiquitous computing which is extremely fascinating, but pertains less to traditional video game play.
+However, there is clearly a space for this when thinking about future experiments, with Kara Stone's [Ritual of the Moon](**[https://karastone.itch.io/ritual-of-the-moon](https://karastone.itch.io/ritual-of-the-moon)**) being an obvious touchpoint.

+This whole paper is *full* of great quotes specifically thinking about how slowness can bring about reflection. (and their use of reflection is in line with how I would like to think about it, though it is worth noting that they do not define how they are suing reflection)

+_"What are the characteristics of in- formation and computing technology that initiate changes towards a more reflective environment?
+One partial answer to this question is that such technology is slow in nature.
+Imagine an electronic doorbell that plays short fragments of a very long melody each time we press the doorbell button.
+To fully grasp the doorbell through its behaviour, we have to stop and reflect for a moment each time it rings and only over time can we grasp the whole melody.
+It is technology that claims time."_ (2) #slowness

+_"We can compare the two doorbells with, say, the distinction between fast-food such as ready- made hamburgers and a gourmet meal.
+In both cases it is food to eat, but there is a fundamental difference in appearance.
+While the readymade hamburger is all about fast, efficient uniformity – the mechanisation of eating – gourmet cuisine is slow food, in terms of both preparation and eating, which invites us to reflect on the art of cooking as well as the art of eating."_ (2)

+_"All design with deep roots in art is concerned with amplifying the presence of things to make them into something more than efficient tools for specific, well-defined tasks "_ (2)

+_"Given these objectives design will have to be evaluated by investigating the design, perhaps in a way similar to the methods developed in art critique: cultivating evaluation as the art of explanation and understanding."_ (7)

+_"focus on slowness of appearance (materialisation, manifestation) and presence – the slow materialisation and design presence of form (F)
+. focus on aesthetics of material and use simple basic tools of modern technology – the clear and simple design presence of material (M)."_ (8)

+Misc:
+- Soniture (4) is a great word - "With soniture, we mean the more or less movable things in a room that give the room its sounds"

 ### Hambleton, E. “Gray Areas: Analyzing Navigable Narratives in the Not-So-Uncanny Valley Between Soundwalks, Video Games, and Literary Computer Game,” 2020): 20–43.

 "Navigable narratives" is a good alternative name for walking simulators, but I wonder if other narrative types are not also navigable.
 Can you not navigate the narrative in a text adventure?
 Though I suppose her definition naturally excludes them.
 You invent the genre name, you get to decide what fits in it (*The Witness* has puzzles so can't be one.
 Okay?)
 This is a bit besides the point, though.